-Domestic companies or branches of foreign companies are subject to a series of formal obligations.
-These include, obtaining the corresponding taxpayer identification number, procuring an authorization for issuing invoices, reporting to tax authorities the operations for the fiscal year (filing of exogenous information), filing of regular tax returns and acting as withholding agents of income tax and ICA over payments made to third parties and in some cases acting also as VAT withholders.
+Domestic companies or branches of foreign companies are subject to several formal obligations.
+These include, obtaining the corresponding taxpayer identification number, procuring an authorization for issuing invoices, reporting to tax authorities the operations for the fiscal year (filing of exogenous information), filing of regular tax returns and acting as withholding agents of income tax and ICA over payments made to third parties and in some cases acting also as VAT withholding agents.